 The online competition includes accessible online testing, making it possible for every school in the state to participate.
 Teams of students, four students per team, take an online test of 30 questions.
 Entire classes are entered in teams of three or four (four is ideal).
 Teaching resources are available and there are no participation fees.

-Middle school: Top-scoring teams for the middle school competition receive medals and Certificates of Recognition and advance to the State Finance Challenge, which will be held in Jackson on April 20, 2017.
+Middle school: Top-scoring teams for the middle school competition receive medals and Certificates of Recognition and advance to the State Finance Challenge, which will be held in Jackson in April 2018.
 Teachers are provided all the rules of the program in order to prepare students.

-High school: Top-scoring teams for the high school competition receive medals and Certificates of Recognition and advance to the State Finance Challenge, which will be held in Jackson on April 20, 2017.
+High school: Top-scoring teams for the high school competition receive medals and Certificates of Recognition and advance to the State Finance Challenge, which will be held in Jackson in April 2018.
 Teachers are provided all the rules of the program in order to prepare students.